luyadev/luya.io/docs/guide/ngrest/pools.md

 ## Define data pools

 ::: info
-The difference between <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestFilters" /> and <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestPools" /> is that the pool identifer must be provided in the menu component and is not visible in the UI, it is like an invisible filter, only available to developers.
+The difference between <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestFilters" /> and <class name="luya\admin\ngrest\base\NgRestModel" method="ngRestPools" /> is that the pool identifier must be provided in the menu component and is not visible in the UI, it is like an invisible filter, only available to developers.
 :::

 A data pool can be used to retrieve only a subset of data.
 The identifier for the pool is passed trough to all subrelation